lrajlich/docker-example/Readme.md

 Commands:

-## build redis image... inside of boot2docker or other VM
+# Build redis docker image
-make redis
+inside of boot2docker or other VM make redis

 # Run the image